Manufacturing

 Predictive intelligence

-Blend machine learning, physics-based models, threshold rules, and operator feedback into maintenance, quality, and planning decisions that explain their reasoning.
+Combine ML models, threshold rules, production history, physics-based context, and operator feedback into maintenance, quality, and planning recommendations.

 Layer 03